Free your facial expressions

 How expressive should your face be?

-Your face should be like a blank screen; not one with a faded image already imprinted on it.
+Your face should be like a blank canvas; not an old canvas with a faded image already imprinted on it.

 All those folds on your face cripple your facial muscles and prevent you from expressing your feelings accurately and satisfyingly.